ox7f/ox7f.github.io/_posts/2021-05-01-armageddon.md

 ```
 Connect with `mysql -u drupaluser -D drupal -p` to the database.
 There are quite a few tables, but the most interesting one is the `user` table.

 So lets check the contents of that table with `SELECT * FROM users; exit;`, because of the broken metasploit shell we have to append _exit;_ to every query or we won't get any output.
+We could also try to fix the shell but we already got what we want. (^_~)
 ``` mysql
 select * from users; exit;
 uid	name	pass	mail	theme	signature	signature_format	created	access	login	status	timezone	language	picture	init	data